-Walking tours can be chosen from the list below.
-It's a long list simply because I have been at this for several years and I am always looking for (and finding) something new.
+You can find an indicative list of my walking tours below.
+It's a long list because this has been my speciality for several years.
+I am always looking for (and finding) something new.
 I don't do the same tour every day or every week.
-Routes and content are constantly reviewed so future walks can differ in detail from these.
+Routes and content are constantly reviewed so future walks can differ in detail.
 Tours may be adapted, with sufficient notice, for particular interests.

 It will be assumed that you have read and accepted the general terms and conditions before making use of the tours.

-The founding of the Royal Society in 1660 was a milestone in making the modern world.
+Foundation of the Royal Society in 1660 was a milestone in making the modern world.
 Its distinguished fellows have included Isaac Newton, Benjamin Franklin, Humphry Davy, Charles Babbage and Charles Darwin.
-The Royal Society is probably one of the first things in the mind of the science tourist in London.
 This tour takes in some former homes of the RS.
 But it is an unofficial tour.
 So rather than focus on big names this tour covers some interesting but lesser known characters.
 And even illustrious societies have bits of their past they might prefer to forget.

 A 2 hour (approx) tour is enough for most people, but for 'completists' it is possible to extend it at a little extra cost for a fuller picture.

-Stories for the science tourist of scientific ingenuity, heroic and curious experiments, scientific intelligence, cunning deception and pacifism.
+Heroic and curious experiments, odd ideas, scientific intelligence, cunning deception and pacifism.
 The walk unexpectedly embraces a wide range of topics including patent medicine and the circus.
 The emphasis is on seeing homes, haunts and work places, not statues and war memorials.

-Making the earth move: stories of industry, invention and discovery around the well preserved old military heritage site, now at the centre of new development.
+Here are stories of industry, invention and discovery in the well preserved military heritage site, now at the centre of new development.
 For a while it was so secret that it was blanked on the map.
 Dickensian, but once a technical marvel, there is a Woolwich Royal Arsenal tour in which we are assisted by a Victorian guide book.
 Or there is a double-length Royal Arsenal, Common and Dockyard tour available which brings us into the nuclear age.
 The longer tour supplements walking with some public transport and thus it is only suitable for smaller groups.)
 Absolutely NO football!

-Apart from a few iconic objects it can be difficult to appreciate the treasures in the Science Museum without the back story.
+Apart from a few iconic objects it can be difficult to engage with all the treasures in the Science Museum without the back story.
 The museum's own tours are very short and tend to focus on the famous.
-My tour for very small groups aims to highlight some of the neglected wonders you might pass by, and helps both scientists and non-scientists to enjoy the museum - explaining context, connecting the familiar and the unfamiliar, answering questions, and most importantly adding a human story.
+My tour for very small groups aims to highlight some of the neglected wonders you might pass by, and helps both scientists and non-scientists to enjoy the museum - explaining context, connecting the familiar and unfamiliar, answering questions, and adding a human story.

-The 1.5 hour tour focuses on the mechanical revolution and objects on the ground floor, with a London bias.
+A 1.5 hour tour focuses on the mechanical revolution and objects on the ground floor, with a London bias.
 I am also developing a tour concentrating on electricity, computing and communication, mostly on the second floor, probably of the same length.